joohoi/focli/README.rst

 TODO
 ====

-* Configurable the time range to search for
+* Configurable time range to search for